huenique/binance_historical_data/README.rst

 .. contents:: **Table of Contents**

-Short Overview.
+Overview
 =========================
-binance_historical_data is a python package (**py>=3.8**)
-which makes download of historical crypto data (prices and volumes) from binance server as simple as it can only be.
+`binance_historical_data` is a Python package designed to simplify the download of historical cryptocurrency data (prices and volumes) from the Binance server.
+Notably, you can download all historical data without needing an account on binance.com.
-**You don't even need to have an account at binance.com to download all history of crypto data**

-| Data is taken from here: https://data.binance.vision/?prefix=data/
-| Dumped locally and then unzipped,
-| so you would have an identical local ready to use data copy
+Data is sourced from Binance Data Vision, where it is dumped locally and unzipped, providing you with a ready-to-use local copy.

-| Using this package you will be able to have full historical data of prices and volumes with only 3 lines of python code
+Using this package, you can access comprehensive historical data on prices and volumes with just three lines of Python code.
+Additionally, updating already downloaded data requires only another three lines of code.
-| And if you need to update already downloaded data then once again 3 lines of python code will do the job

-| **Limitations**: The previous day data appears on binance server a few minutes after 0 a.m.
-UTC
+Limitations: Data from the previous day is only available on the Binance server a few minutes after 0:00 AM UTC, which introduces a delay in data availability.
-| So there is a delay in which you can get the data.

 Installation via pip:
 ======================